leftathome/chef-workflow-tasklib/README.md

 ## Configuring the workflow

-chef-workflow provides you with a number of pre-baked tasks, but say you need just one little tweak so you get with your life.
+chef-workflow provides you with a number of pre-baked tasks, but say you need just one little tweak so you can get with your life.
 Maybe it's where the `.chef-workflow` directory lives or where to work with your cookbooks or what vagrant box to use, or whatever.
 You shouldn't have to rewrite the entire task to change that.